Henryking98/IPhone/README.md

   <h3 align="center">Iphone 15 Website</h3>

    <div align="center">
-     Buit an iPhone 15-inspired website.
+     Built an iPhone 15 inspired website.
 Seamlessly blending innovation and style, with stunning design and animations, this site echoes the sleek aesthetics and user-friendly interface of Apple's latest device.
 Experience a browsing journey that mirrors the sophistication of the iPhone 15, where every section feels like a glimpse into tomorrow.
     </div>